 Snails do better in humus, loamy soil which permits the growth of vegetation.
-The farm must be a flat surfaced, well ventilated, and adequately wet but not water-logged.
+The farm must be flat-surfaced, well ventilated, and adequately wet but not water-logged.

 Depending on the finance available to you, the entrepreneur, you can build a snail farm in different sizes.
 However, you must take steps to make the farm adaptable and comfortable for the snails.

 If you can afford it, you can also construct larger farms.
-The most common of these are a cage, high-fenced pen, and low-fenced pen.
+The most common of these are a cage, a high-fenced pen, and a low-fenced pen.